Arcadia Real Estate for Sale

-Money Magazine stated that Arcadia was one of the great places to live in the Metro Phoenix Area primarily because of its greenery, luxury homes, and high-performing school system; which actually falls under the Scottsdale school system.
+A while back, Money Magazine stated that Arcadia was one of the great places to live in the Metro Phoenix Area primarily because of its greenery, luxury homes, and high-performing school system, which actually falls under the Scottsdale school system.
+A perfect place to raise a family they said.
+Arcadia real estate, but when this article got published, it took it to another level.

 Arcadia is very family oriented as there are large grassy yards, many homes with pools, sports courts are becoming standard, quiet streets, and the Arcadia Schools are among the best in the state.
 There are public, charter, and private schools available.

 In short, your Arcadia dining options are plentiful.
-Within a five minute drive of Arcadia there is everything from casual dining to some of the finest dining in the Metro Phoenix Area.
+Within a five-minute drive of Arcadia, everything from casual dining to some of the finest dining in the Metro Phoenix Area.
 Lons at the Hermosa (Artful American Cuisine), T. Cook’s (Mediterranean inspired cuisine) at the infamous Royal Palms Resort, The Vig (Contemporary Eclectic), and Vincent on Camelback (French).

 All of the following can be found at the elegant AAA Five Diamond Phoenician Resort… Relish Burger Bistro (gourmet burgers), Il Terrazzo (American-Italian cuisine), J&G Steakhouse (sophisticated classics).
 Two fun neighborhoods spots are La Grande Orange Grocery and Pizzeria and Postino WineCafe.